-As revved up and accomplished as I feel after drinking a filling breakfast smoothie, it’s not necessary what I wake up craving, especially in January when I’m walking around my house wrapped in a blanket.
+As revved up and accomplished as I feel after drinking a filling breakfast smoothie, it’s not necessarily what I wake up craving, especially during the cooler months when I’m walking around my house wrapped in a blanket.
 This vegan Oatmeal Smoothie is an exception.
-Made with bananas, peanut butter, and cinnamon, its cozy flavor and creamy texture trigger sensations of comfort, all while fueling my body for a healthy day ahead.
+Made with easy ingredients like bananas, peanut butter, and cinnamon, its cozy flavor and creamy texture trigger sensations of comfort, all while fueling my body for a healthy day ahead.

-If you’re looking to make breakfast smoothies for weight loss a part of your 2019 goals, add extra servings of fruits and veggies to your diet, need a balanced smoothie for post-workout recovery, or just want a yummy, filling way to nourish your body, this banana oatmeal smoothie recipe is one you’ll want to sip over and over again.
+If you’re looking to make breakfast smoothies for weight loss, add extra servings of fruits and veggies to your diet, need a balanced smoothie for post-workout recovery, or just want a yummy, filling way to nourish your body, this banana oatmeal smoothie recipe is one you’ll want to sip over and over again.

-I’m also still mourning the end of the holidays, and a creamy oatmeal smoothie feels cheerier and a more gentle transition back to reality than something super dark and seriously green.
+A creamy oatmeal smoothie also feels like a cheerier and a more gentle smoothie than something super dark and seriously green.

 With its sweet banana base, warm oats and cinnamon, and the decadent taste of peanut butter, this smoothie tastes like an oatmeal cookie.

-I might not be able to eat actual cookies for breakfast forever, BUT I can have a hearty breakfast smoothie that tastes like one any morning from here until next December!
+I might not be able to eat actual cookies for breakfast forever, BUT I can have a hearty breakfast smoothie that tastes like one any morning!

 About This Oatmeal Smoothie Recipe